Russia attacks targets across Ukraine with missiles and drones as EU’s top diplomat visits Kyiv

 The attack also killed a man in Mykolaiv, a city in southern Ukraine, where some 20 residential buildings and public infrastructure were damaged, regional Gov. Vitalii Kim said.

-Nineteen people were injured in Kyiv, according to the Interior Ministry, including a pregnant woman.
+Thirty-five people were injured in Kyiv, according to Mayor Vitalii Klitschko, including a pregnant woman.

-Apartment buildings caught fire in multiple Kyiv districts, Mayor Vitalii Klitschko said.
-Two power lines damaged during the attack left some residents on Kyiv’s east bank without power.
+Apartment buildings caught fire in multiple Kyiv districts, Klitschko said.
+Two power lines damaged during the attack left some 20,000 households on Kyiv’s east bank without power.

+It was the first significant power outage in the capital this winter due to Russian air strikes.
+Last winter, Moscow's forces targeted Kyiv's electricity infrastructure in an apparent attempt to deny residents deny heat, light and running water.

 In Kharkiv, in northeastern Ukraine, a 52-year-old woman was slightly injured in an S-300 missile attack, regional Gov. Oleh Syniehubov said.